top of page

 TikTok Is the Latest Example of Why You Need to Diversify Your Marketing Platforms

-Updated: Jan 20, 2023
+Updated: Jan 19

-Now, at least for the time being, it looks like TikTok will avoid closure under new ownership and U.S. citizens will continue to have access to the app.
+For the time being, it looks like TikTok will avoid closure under new ownership and U.S. citizens will continue to have access to the app.

-You may be thinking- why does this matter to me if my brand isn't even on TikTok?
+You may be thinking, “Why does this matter to me if my brand isn't even on TikTok?”

 So knowing that, what do you do next?